jolicode/castor/doc/06-watch.md

 ## Watch

-Castor provides a `watch` function that will watch a file or a directory and a callback function that will be called when the file or directory changes.
+Castor provides a `watch` function that will watch a file or a directory and call a callback function when the file or directory changes:

 ```php
 #[AsTask]